Michael Turner (comics): Death and tribute

 Turner died June 27, 2008, at the Santa Monica Hospital in Santa Monica, California, of complications from bone cancer.
 He is survived by his mother Grace Crick, his brother Jake Turner, and his fiancée Kelly Carmichael.
-Fathom vol. 3 #1, which was published on Wednesday, August 6, 2008, featured a tribute to Turner in the form of a stylized blue ribbon in the upper right hand corner of its cover, and its first page was a memorial to him.
-AspenMLT also published a trade paperback collection of writings from people who knew Turner, titled A Tribute to Michael Turner, which features a cover painted by Alex Ross.
+Fathom vol. 3 #1, which was published on Wednesday, August 6, 2008, featured a tribute to Turner in the form of a stylized blue ribbon in the upper right-hand corner of its cover, and its first page was a memorial to him.
+Aspen MLT also published a trade paperback collection of writings from people who knew Turner, titled A Tribute to Michael Turner, which features a cover painted by Alex Ross.
 Volume #21 of The Boys included a page dedicated to Michael Turner as well.